xtream1101/devscript/README.md

     ```

+### Alebmic Commands

+- If you need to undo a migration, you can use the following commands:

+    ```bash
+    alembic downgrade -1
+    ```

+    Then you can manually delete the migration file from the `alembic/versions` directory.

+- If you need to merge two heads, you can use the following command:

+    ```bash
+    alembic merge heads
+    ```

+    This will create a blank version file that combines the two heads.
+Nothing to do except now you can updated your db

 ## CLI Usage

 Run your snippet on the command line.
 This is useful so you do not have to deploy or update the snippet on each